MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-coaching.md

 #### Reduce coattended meetings

 Meetings where an employee and their manager are both attending can signify  a lack of delegation.
 These meetings are a good starting point to deciding  what decisions can be delegated to reduce coattendance.
-Use the following as a reference to get started:
+For example, to get started:

 * Identify meetings that are attended by a manager and an employee that reports directly to that manager to uncover decision-making themes.
 * Define decision-making rights and have managers commit to declining meetings where their attendance is unnecessary.